inflect-framework/.github/profile/README.md

-### Inflect is a lightweight stream processing framework for event-driven architectures designed to provide complex message transformations and seamless schema evolution and versioning in real-time.
+### Inflect is a lightweight stream processing framework for event-driven architectures

-Created by Chris Douglass and Ben Hancock
+#### It allows developers to easily manage message transformations and handle consistent schema versioning and evolution.
+Inflect integrates seamlessly with Kafka and can be used alongside existing stream processors or as a standalone solution, simplifying the management of data flows and ensuring compatibility as microservices evolve over time in a complex event-driven system.